 - Want an all-foam mattress – Beds with innerspring bases like Sapira can offer a bit more bounce and generally have a different feel than a product made without them.

 Do you want to view more options?
 Click here to view our complete list of mattress reviews.
+Or if you want to see a list of beds you can check our top 12 beds for 2019 here.

 Construction (Materials & Quality)